greenelab/deep-review/sections/06_discussion.md

 improving the interpretability of deep learning models take disparate and often complementary approaches.
 Some key themes are discussed below.

-#### Example-specific explanations
+#### Assigning example-specific importance scores

-Several approaches are designed to provide insight into the basis for individual predictions made by the model, as opposed to identifying more general patterns that the model searches for.
+Several approaches ascribe importance on an example-specific basis to the parts of the input that are responsible for a particular output.

-##### Assigning importance scores to individual parts of the input
+These can be broadly divided

-Several approaches ascribe importance to the parts of the input that drive the output for a particular prediction task.
-These can be broadly divided into perturbation-based approaches and backpropagation-based approaches.
+into perturbation-based approaches and backpropagation-based approaches.

-###### Perturbation-based approaches
+##### Perturbation-based approaches

 These approaches make perturbations to individual inputs and observes the impact on the output of the network.
 Zhou & Troyanskaya <cite> scored genomic sequences by introducing virtual mutations at each position and quantifying the change in the output.
-<LIME people> constructed a linear model to locally approximate the output
+<LIME people> introduced LIME which constructs a linear model to
-of the network on perturbed versions of the input and assigned importance scores accordingly.
-For analyzing images, Zeiler & Fergus applied constant-value masks to different input patches and studied the changes in the activations of later layers.
+locally approximate the output of the network on perturbed versions of the input and assigned importance scores accordingly.
+For analyzing images, Zeiler & Fergus <cite> applied constant-value masks to different input patches and studied the changes in the activations of later layers.
 As an alternative to using masks, which can produce misleading results, Zintgraf et al. proposed a novel strategy based